Best of Japan LDS Church History Tour

 We will say goodbye to the bustle of Tokyo to embark on a few days’ worth of exploring the more traditional and unique side of Japan.
 We’ll visit Kamakura, the political center of medieval Japan, where we will see the Daibutsu (Great Buddha), the iconic and magnificent bronze Buddha sculpture set in a lush temple garden.
 We’ll also visit the Hachimangu Shrine complex where on New Year’s Day worshippers wait several hours to offer their alms for a blessed New Year, and Hasedera Temple where you’ll see hillsides dotted in thousands tiny “jizo” statues whose purpose is to care for the souls of those who die at a young age.
 And of course we simply must visit the hill and monument overlooking Yokohama Bay from which LDS church President Heber J. Grant dedicated the land of Japan for the preaching of the gospel in 1901!
 We’ll ride the “bullet train” southwest, zipping past the magnificent cone-shaped Mt.
 Fuji for which Japan is famous arriving at Kyoto, the capital of Japan for more than one thousand years, home to the most unique and stunning temples in the country.
 Breakfast & lunch included.

-DAY 6: Kyoto
+DAY 6: KYOTO

 In Kyoto, you’ll enjoy a fully-guided tour of some of the most unique temples in the world, each one very different from the other, including three UNESCO (United Nations Educational, Scientific and Cultural Organization) World Heritage sites, known for “outstanding universal value.”
 You’ll marvel at the beauty of Kinkakuji, known as the Golden Pavilion which is literally plated in gold!
 We’ll visit Sanjusangendo, a Japan national treasure, a long hall that houses 1,001 statues of the Buddhist goddess Kannon, each individually hand-carved in intricate detail.
-We’ll walk on the “chirping floors” of Nijo castle, built by the first shogun of the Edo period that warned of intruders.
+We’ll walk on the “chirping floors” of Nijo Castle, built by the first shogun of the Edo period that warned of intruders.
 Heian Shrine will welcome us through its massive red torii gate to behold a brilliant vermillion and jade temple surrounded by cherry trees in full bloom.
 Lastly, we’ll visit Kiyomizudera Temple in the foothills above Kyoto to quench our thirst from three springs while overlooking the valley of Kyoto.
 Breakfast & lunch included.

-DAY 7: Nara
+DAY 7: NARA - osaka

 Breakfast, lunch, & dinner included.

-DAY 8: Osaka, Tokyo and Flights Home
+DAY 8: Osaka to Tokyo for Flights Home